 Outcome measures: Describe up to 6 outcome measures for the proposed research (up to 100 words each).
 You must complete at least one outcome measure.
 Clearly explain the outcome measures including justification of the outcome measures used where a legitimate alternative exists.
 A decision not to use established validated outcome measures or a core outcome set must be explained.
 The COMET database is available to search for a core outcome set if appropriate.
-For animal studies, further information can be found in the ARRIVE Guidelines.

-Impact: Describe up to 6 anticipated impacts (up to 100 words each).
+Impacts: Describe up to 6 anticipated impacts (up to 100 words each).
 You must describe at least one impact.

-The Versus Arthritis Research Impact framework focuses on seven areas of research impact (listed below).
-We anticipate that, in delivering against the call outcomes set out in the call document, research projects will achieve impact relevant to one or more of the four areas highlighted in bold.
+The Versus Arthritis Research Impact framework focuses on seven areas of research impact, listed below.
+We anticipate that in delivering against the call outcomes set out in the call document, research projects will achieve impact relevant to one or more of the four areas highlighted in bold.

 The final impact area 'leveraged funding' is of secondary interest for this call.
-We encourage applicants to detail their responses in relation to these highlighted areas, being as specific as possible about the extent of the intended change in the area and how it will occur.
+We encourage applicants to detail their responses in relation to these highlighted areas, being as specific as possible about the extent of the intended change in each area and how it will occur.

 - Influence on policy and practice

 - Developing IP, products and services

-- New Knowledge
+- New knowledge

 - Improved research based on patient and public involvement (PPI)

-- New Networks and Partnerships
+- New networks and partnerships

 - Capacity Building

 - Leveraged funding

-Examples of the types of outcomes we may anticipate progress towards from an award from this scheme include:
+Examples of the types of outcomes we may anticipate from an award from this scheme include: